Last updated on 2026-01-30

 Program Overview

-The Automotive - Motive Power Technician program is designed for those curious about how engines work and what drives transmissions.
-This program emphasizes motor vehicle technology, combining theoretical and practical courses to prepare students for careers in the transportation industry.
-Students will gain trade-relevant skills and knowledge, enabling them to pursue various employment opportunities.
-The program adheres to the standards set by the Ministry and the Ontario College of Trades, ensuring that students receive the necessary in-school apprenticeship training for Levels 1 and 2.
-Graduates will earn a Motive Power Technician Diploma, which includes credits for all two levels of Automotive Service Technician apprenticeship training, along with two electric vehicle courses and an Ozone Depletion Prevention certificate.
+The Automotive - Motive Power Technician (Optional Co-op) program is designed for those curious about how engines work and what drives transmissions.
+This program emphasizes motor vehicle technology, combining theoretical knowledge with practical skills to prepare students for careers in the transportation industry.
+Students will gain trade-relevant skills and knowledge, enabling them to tackle various employment opportunities.
+The program adheres to the standards set by the Ministry and the Ontario College of Trades, ensuring that students receive the necessary in-school apprenticeship training.
+Graduates will earn a Motive Power Technician Diploma and will be credited with all two levels of Automotive Service Technician apprenticeship in-school training, along with additional certifications in electric vehicle courses and Ozone Depletion Prevention.

 Program Structure

-The Automotive - Motive Power Technician program spans a duration of 2 years or 4 semesters.
-The program is structured to provide a comprehensive education in automotive technology, including hands-on training in modern transportation lab facilities.
-Key features of the program include:
+The Automotive - Motive Power Technician program spans a duration of 2 years and consists of 4 semesters.
+This comprehensive program includes:

 Featured Experiences